-Including the \$223.5 million in net proceeds from the Merger and the related PIPE Investment received on August 26, 2021 and the cash and cash equivalents on hand, the Company believes its combined cash and cash equivalents will be sufficient to fund operations, including clinical trial expenses and capital expenditure requirements for at least 12 months from August 27, 2021, the issuance date of these interim financial statements.
+As of September 30, 2021, the Company had cash and cash equivalents of \$240.4 million.
+Based on the cash and cash equivalents on hand, the Company believes its combined cash and cash equivalents will be sufficient to fund operations, including clinical trial expenses and capital expenditure requirements, for at least 12 months from the issuance date of these interim financial statements.